jinjagit/pomodoro/README.md

 By Simon Tharby, 2018.

 My solution to the [Pomodoro Clock exercise](https://www.theodinproject.com/courses/web-development-101/lessons/pairing-project), from the Odin project.
+Desktop version only.

 [View in browser](https://jinjagit.github.io/pomodoro/)